 Elementary Education (M.Ed.)

-This program is designed for those who have a strong liberal arts undergraduate or graduate degree and who wish to earn licensure to teach in the elementary setting (grades PK-6).
+This program is designed for those who wish to earn licensure to teach in the pre-school and/or elementary setting (grades PK-6).
 For Virginia licensure, individuals must provide evidence of a wide range of general studies competencies in undergraduate coursework and a course in human growth and development.

-The M.Ed. in elementary education is available at Marymount’s Arlington locations with classes held on the main campus and some classes offered at the Ballston Center.
-The program is also offered in a weekend cohort format (contact theWeekend Coordinator for more information), and through Marymount’s Professional Development Schools (PDS) partnership with Fairfax county public schools.
+The M.Ed. in elementary education with licensure is available at the main campus Monday through Friday.
+The program is also available on main campus in a weekend cohort format (contact theWeekend Coordinator for more information), and through Marymount’s Professional Development Schools (PDS) partnership with Fairfax county public schools, as a one year full time internship.

 Many courses require field experience.
 See course descriptions for details.